 - 5. After you submit your network password, the TV displays progress messages as it connects to your wireless network, your local network, and the Internet. - 6.
-Your TV needs to know the local time zone so that it can correctly display time information about the program you are currently watching.
-If the TV is unable to automatically determine the local time zone, it prompts you to choose your time zone from a list.
-Use the UP and DOWN arrows to highlight your time zone, and then press OK.

-7. As soon as the TV is able to connect to the Internet, it downloads and installs its first software update, and then restarts.
+As soon as the TV is able to connect to the Internet, it downloads and installs its first software update, and then restarts.